PowerShell/Community-Blog/Posts/2021/10/crescendo-output-handler.md

    Maximum Shadow Copy Storage space: 23.7 GB (5%)
 ```

 All the `vssadmin.exe` commands followed this pattern.
-There was a 2-line header followed by one or
+There is a 2-line header followed by one or
 more groups of lines of data.
 Each group of text is separated by a blank line.
 So first, I wanted to
 get the text split into the blocks separated by the blank line.